KQM-git/SRL/docs/combat-mechanics/turn-order/turn-order-mechanics.md

 ## Speed

-A factor that determines the rate at which a unit moves relative to other units in combat
+A factor that determines the rate at which a unit moves relative to other units in combat.

 ### Speed Status Effects

-New AV after Speed status effects
+New AV after Speed status effects.

 $$
 \text{New AV} = \text{Current AV} \times \frac